Shell plc: Alternative energy

 In October 2017, it bought Europe's biggest vehicle charging network, "NewMotion".

 In November 2017, Shell's CEO Ben van Beurden announced Shell's plan to cut half of its carbon emissions by 2050, and 20 percent by 2035.
 In this regard, Shell promised to spend $2 billion annually on renewable energy sources.
 Shell began to develop its wind energy segment in 2001, the company now operates six wind farms in the United States and is part of a plan to build two offshore wind farms in the Netherlands.

 In December 2017, the company announced plans to buy UK household energy and broadband provider First Utility.
 In March 2019 it rebranded to Shell Energy and announced that all electricity would be supplied from renewable sources.

 In December 2018, the company announced that it had partnered with SkyNRG to begin supplying sustainable aviation fuel to airlines operating out of San Francisco Airport (SFO), including KLM, SAS, and Finnair.
 In the same month, the company announced plans to double its renewable energy budget to investment in low-carbon energy to $4 billion US each year, with an aim to spend up to $2 billion US on renewable energy by 2021.

 In January 2018, the company acquired a 44% interest in Silicon Ranch, a solar energy company run by Matt Kisber, as part of its global New Energies project.
 The company took over from Partners Group, paying up to an estimated $217 million for the minority interest.

 In February 2019, the company acquired German solar battery company Sonnen.
 It first invested in the company in May 2018 as part of its New Energies project.
 As of late 2021, the company had 800 employees and has installed 70.000 home battery systems.

 On 27 February 2019, the company acquired British VPP operator Limejump for an undisclosed amount.

 In July 2019, Shell installed their first 150 kW electric car chargers at its London petrol stations with payments handled via SMOOV.
 They also plan to provide 350 kW chargers in Europe by entering into an agreement with IONITY.

 On 26 January 2021, Shell said it would buy 100 per cent of Ubitricity, owner of the largest public charging network for electric vehicles in the United Kingdom, as the company expands its presence along the power supply chain.
 In 2023, Shell announced that it would rebrand its Ubitricity chargepoints under its Shell Recharge brand.

 On 25 February 2021, Shell announced the acquisition of German Virtual Power Plant (VPP) company Next Kraftwerke for an undisclosed amount.
 Next Kraftwerke connects renewable electricity generation- and storage projects to optimize the usage of those assets.
 The company mostly operates in Europe.

 In November 2022, it was announced Shell's wholly owned subsidiary, Shell Petroleum NV, had acquired the Odense-headquartered renewable natural gas producer, Nature Energy Biogas A/S for nearly US$2 billion.

 Ownership

 Shell is mainly owned by institutional investors.
-The 10 largest shareholders of Shell plc in early 2024 were:
+The 10 largest shareholders of Shell plc at the end of 2024 were: